department-of-veterans-affairs/vets-design-system-documentation/src/_components/action-links.md

 - For links that need even less hierarchy than an action link or active link style, we recommend using a default link style.

 ![default link style]({{site.baseurl}}/images/default-link-style-big.png)
+- Make sure to underline all text links.
+Underlining text links is important for low-vision users'accessibility.
+Exceptions to not underlining links are [side nav](https://design.va.gov/components/sidenav) links.

 ## Accessibility
 - Action Links must have an `href` attribute.